-Topic Answer Summary Employment Discrimination 26 YES Hawaii prohibits employment discrimination, including against the following protected classes: Race.
+Topic Answer Summary Employment Discrimination 25 YES Hawaii prohibits employment discrimination, including against the following protected classes: Race.
 Sex.
 Gender identity or expression.
 Sexual orientation.
 Age.
 Religion.
 Color.
 Ancestry.
 Disability.
 Marital status.
 Arrest and court record.
 Domestic or sexual violence victim status if the domestic or sexual violence victim provides notice or the employer has actual knowledge of the employee's status Breast feeding or expressing milk at the workplace.
 Genetic information.
 Credit history.
 Assignment of income for child support obligations.
 Association with an individual with a known disability.
 Opposing any practice forbidden by the Hawaii Fair Employment Practices Act.
+Reproductive health decision.

-Federal law may apply.
-Please see federal fact sheet for further information.
-Harassment / Sexual Harassment 27 YES Hawaii's Fair Employment Practices Act (HFEPA) prohibits workplace harassment.
+Harassment / Sexual Harassment 26 YES Hawaii's Fair Employment Practices Act (HFEPA) prohibits workplace harassment.
 Hawaii's prohibition against harassment follows federal decisions and covers individuals who were the subject of the harassment as well as those who were forced to work in an environment where others were harassed.
 The HFEPA prohibits sexual harassment.
-Forced Labor 28 YES Labor trafficking is a crime in Hawaii.
+Forced Labor 27 YES Labor trafficking is a crime in Hawaii.
 A person commits labor trafficking if the person intentionally or knowingly provides or obtains, or attempts to provide or obtain, another person for labor or services.